Jimmy-INL/continuum/README.md

 # Continuum
-A way to pick apart general tasks in a faster way.
+A way to pick apart general tasks in dynamic systems in a faster way using Gaussian Processes and other mechanics.